MicrosoftDocs/minecraft-creator/creator/TestDocs/BehaviorPack.md

 ### What's Next?

-Now that you have learned how to augment existing Minecraft features such as textures and behaviors, it's recommended that c learn how to add new items to Minecraft, starting with a custom block component.
+Now that you have learned how to augment existing Minecraft features such as textures and behaviors, it's recommended that you learn how to add new items to Minecraft, starting with a custom block component.

 > [!div class="nextstepaction"]
 > [Custom Block](CustomBlock.md)